Utah-CS3550-Fall-2023/assignments/hw4.md

 bottom of the screen to save the file, delete lines of text, and so on.
 For example, the keyboard shortcut `^K` means you press `Ctrl+K` to cut a line of text; you can paste it with `^U` meaning `Ctrl+U`.

 You can exit Nano with `Ctrl+X`; it'll ask you whether you want to save changes, and you can press ENTER to indicate that you do.
+If it asks you for the file name to write to, do not change the file name it suggests, which should start with `/var/tmp`.
+The `sudoedit` wrapper around Nano will take care of overwriting the actual NGINX config.
+This is done for security; Nano itself is run without superuser privileges.

 Edit the file until it contains the following text *and nothing else*: